 - You haven’t received a letter from the compliance department.

 - A broker tries to get you to sign a “comfort letter” that indicates you are generally happy about how the account is being handled or that you understand a certain investment is outside the brokerage firm.

 WHY YOU NEED A SELLING AWAY FRAUD LAWYER

 With your money at stake and the sheer number and complexities of securities laws themselves, it’s important to consult with a securities attorney who is skilled and experienced in protecting the interests of investors and advising them of their rights.
 A securities lawyer can assist you with any issues related to your investment and help you file a claim against the broker (as well as the broker’s firm) who has committed securities fraud against you.

 CONTACT US FOR A FREE CASE EVALUATION

 If you have suffered financially because of selling away, contact the attorneys at Price Armstrong.
 We can help you seek justice and protect your rights throughout the process.
+We represent clients nationwide with offices in Birmingham, AL, Tallahassee, FL and Albany, GA.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!